-

 What happens to payments applied to debts based on other types of tax?

-As mentioned above the decree does not control the collection action by the DOR.
-If a former spouse is not complying with the order and the DOR collects from you, your remedies are against your former spouse.
+The decree does not control the collection action by the department.
+If a former spouse is not complying with the order and we collect from you, your remedies are against your former spouse.

 -

-How do I notify the Department of Revenue of my divorce decree?
+How do I notify the department of my divorce decree?

-Submit a copy of it by mail, fax or email to the contact information listed at the bottom of this page.
+Submit a copy of the decree by mail, fax, or email to the contact information listed at the bottom of this page.

 -

-What address do I use for the Wisconsin Department of Revenue for my bankruptcy creditor mailing list?
+What Wisconsin Department of Revenue address should I use for my bankruptcy creditor mailing list?

 Special Procedures Unit